Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 1. Drag and drop a screenshot with the final design you want to achieve.

-• Pro-tip: if you're on MacOS, you can copy and paste the image.
+• Pro-tip: if you are on MacOS, you can copy and paste the image.

-2. Ask Claude to examine the design and ask the necessary questions until being sure that "you're both seeing the same thing".
+2. Ask Claude to examine the design and ask the necessary questions until sure that "you are both seeing the same thing".

 Check the design attached and explain in clear terms what you see.

-3. Now request Claude to implement the design using the stack you choose.
+3. Now request Claude to implement the design using the stack of your choice.

 Now I want you to code it, pixel perfect.